openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 * Jun 20, 2014: Patch `Add an optional timeout parameter to Listener.poll
   <https://review.openstack.org/#/c/71003/>`_ merged into Oslo Messaging
+* May 28, 2014: Meeting at OpenStack in action with Doug Hellman, Julien Danjou, Mehdi Abaakouk, Victor Stinner and Christophe to discuss the plan to port OpenStack to Python 3 and switch from eventlet to asyncio.
 * April 23, 2014: Patch `Allow trollius 0.2
   <https://review.openstack.org/#/c/79901/>`_ merged into
   openstack/requirements